 Despite these activities, many members of Congress felt that additional legislation was needed to address this issue.
 The 105th Congress actively examined this issue, but adjourned without passing legislation.
 Two measures, S. 58 and S. 1084, introduced in the 106th Congress were not enacted.
-No legislation addressing slamming was introduced in the 107th Congress.
+No legislation addressing slamming was introduced in the 107th Congress and none has been introduced in the 108th Congress, to date.

 Although no one supports the practice of intentional slamming, some concerns have been expressed over the approaches being taken to curb this practice.
 One concern has focused on the necessity for, or specific provisions contained in, legislative measures, with the implementation of primary interexchange (long distance) carrier (PIC) freeze program among the most contentious.
-The FCC, on March 14, 2002, adopted a notice of proposed rulemaking to examine the charges imposed by local exchange carriers for PIC changes; action on that notice is still pending.
+The FCC, on March 14, 2002, adopted a notice of proposed rulemaking to examine the charges imposed by local exchange carriers for PIC changes and adopted a further notice relating to thirdparty verifications procedures; action on both rulemakings are still pending.
 Another concern relevant to the slamming debate, that is the methodology used by the FCC to develop slamming statistics, also generated controversy.